harmony-one/docs-home/developers/tutorials/ipfs-filecoin/using-nftstorage.md

 ### Let's run it

-Now we have everything finished, we can run `npm start` to start our react application, then we will have this page if everything works fine.
+Now that we've finished writing all the code, we can run `npm start` to start our React application.
+If everything is working, you should see a page like this:

 ![image-20220128113617250](/Users/longfeiwang/Library/Application Support/typora-user-images/image-20220128113617250.png)